 Fluent in Spanish, Bishop Hying’s missionary experience will bring a strong sense of understanding and compassion to many of the faithful in the Diocese of Gary.
-We ask you to join us in keeping Bishop Hying, as well as Bishop Melczek, in our prayers during this time of transition.
+We ask you to join us in keeping Bishop Hying, as well as Bishop Emeritus Melczek, in your prayers.

 Following are links to Bishop Hying’s featured Pastoral Letters:

-Bishop Melczek co-chaired the Race Relations Council of Northwest Indiana from 2002-2007.
+Bishop Emeritus Melczek co-chaired the Race Relations Council of Northwest Indiana from 2002-2007.

-Following are links to Bishop Melczek’s featured Pastoral Letters:
+Following are links to Bishop Emeritus Melczek’s featured Pastoral Letters: